yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2023/index.md

 	"./customfix.png"
 >}}

-Keep your eyes open for follow-up changes that will build on top of this foundation!
+Stay tuned for follow-up changes to settings building on top of this new foundation!

 # Graphics Changes